neuronsimulator/nrn/src/coreneuron/README.md

 # Building with GPU support

-CoreNEURON has support for GPUs using OpenACC programming model when enabled with -DENABLE_OPENACC=ON.
+CoreNEURON has support for GPUs using OpenACC programming model when enabled with *-DENABLE_OPENACC=ON*.

 Here are the steps to compile with PGI compiler: